top of page

 IMG_7060.jpeg

-The edge crease: A crease line is applied to the edges by hand using a heated creasing iron.
+A crease line is applied to the edges by hand using a heated creasing iron.
 This line frames the piece, giving it a more professional appearance.
-It also adds protection, as the compressed fibres of the crease help prevent water wicking in from the edges and causing damage. â€‹
+It also adds protection, as the compressed fibres of the crease help prevent water wicking in from the edges and causing damage.
+Any cut edges are hand-sanded and burnished.
+Finally, the piece is conditioned and buffed by hand.

 IMG_6733.jpeg